-Beta UK 2017 SSDT Preparation Guide
+Beta UK 2018 SSDT Preparation Guide

-For SSDT riders 'on confirmation of entry' please telephone Gary ( +44 (0)1756 793521) to sign on for our back up service and inform him of your riding number and which bike you will ride and also your address and credit card details.
-There is no charge for the service, only if you use any parts.
+For SSDT riders 'on confirmation of entry' please telephone Gary (+44 (0)1756 793521) to sign on for our back up service, inform him of your riding number and which bike you will ride and also your address and credit card details.
+There is no charge for our service, you only pay if you use any parts.
 You must sign on with us before you go to the SSDT.

 We supply spare parts, tools, compressors etc to help service your bike at the SSDT.
-Below are some helpful tips designed for people riding in the SSDT or you may find some things helpful anyway.
+Below are some helpful tips designed for people riding in the SSDT or you may find some things helpful regardless.
 These are modifications that we make to our own bikes.
-A lot of these things apply only to riders competing in the SSDT.
-Obviously these are only guidelines, you must prepare your bike fully.
+A lot of these things apply only to riders competing in the SSDT and obviously these are only guidelines.
+You must prepare your bike fully.
+The SSDT committee have decided that they will be stricter with regard to us helping you with your bike so make sure you are able to carry out the work yourself.